afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 *Reasons:*

 Even though it could easily be replaced with an HDMI cable - HDMI cables are hassly and not hip.
-And so I was left in some archaic state with terrestrial TV to watch.
+And so I was left in some archaic state watching terrestrial TV.
 This dongle brought me back and I am with the times again.
 Chromecast enables anyone at home with a laptop / mobile device to take charge of the entertainment with a click/tap of a button.

 As a bonus it converts a TV into a picture frame (with a mixture of personal pictures taken from the Google cloud or just amazing pictures from the